-Over time being thrown into new cultures and trying new things becomes addicting.
-People become obsessed with traveling because it is a constant change of scenery – their brain is always reacting.
+Over time, being thrown into new cultures and trying new things becomes addicting.
+People become obsessed with traveling because it is a constant change of scenery – their brains are always reacting.

-Think about it this way: when you were a kid growing up you were excited every time you got a new toy.
-You probably played with that toy for hours until a new toy came along.
+Think about it this way: when you were a kid growing up, you were excited every time you got a new toy.
+You probably played with that toy for hours until a new one emerged.
 That’s how people become obsessed with traveling.

-Every time a person travels it is like getting a new toy.
+Every time a person travels, it is like getting a new toy.
 A new city brings new people, language, culture, stores, food, streets, and transportation.
-All of these aspects of a city (or town) are exciting in their own way.
+These aspects of a city (or town) are exciting.

 You never know what’s around the corner until you look.
 And traveling is a constant challenge.
 When you’re thrown into a new culture or scenario, it challenges you in different ways.

 If you are thrown into a new country that doesn’t speak your language, you are challenged to cross a language barrier to get to where you need to go.

 Never eaten that weird vegetable (or a scorpion) well, now you have to try it.
 People become obsessed with travel because it brings new experiences that challenge them as a person.

 Being obsessed with travel is good

 People are obsessed with traveling for good reasons.
 These are the top reasons people are obsessed with travel.

 Being obsessed with travel is good because it breaks you out of your comfort zone.
 Life is too short to be stuck in a rut, going to the same few restaurants and hanging out with your friends since high school.